-Although frustrating for parents, tantrums are often a part of normal child development that occur in response to everyday frustrations.
-Tantrums or meltdowns can also occur in response to sensory overload in the environment, or if children are feeling anxious, dysregulated, or even socially isolated.
-Tantrums are generally expressed as crying, screaming yelling, and can lead to hitting and kicking.
-It is important to look at the root cause of tantrums if they are ongoing.
+Although frustrating for parents, meltdowns or tantrums are often a part of normal child development that occur in response to everyday frustrations.
+Meltdowns can also occur in response to sensory overload in the environment, or if children are feeling anxious, dysregulated, or even socially isolated.
+Meltdowns are often expressed as crying, screaming yelling, and can lead to hitting and kicking.
+It is important to look at the root cause of the meltdowns if they are ongoing.
 For example, tantrums and meltdowns can be reinforced if their child has found a way to gain something of personal value.
-Tantrums may also be continuous if the sensory system cannot adapt to the environment.
+Meltdowns may also be continuous if the sensory system cannot adapt to the environment.
 In this case your child may need some additional environmental supports.
-If your child is experiencing tantrums that seem excessive in length or time it is important to find the underlying cause and a solution so they are able to learn and thrive!
+If your child is experiencing meltdowns that seem excessive in length or time it is important to find the underlying cause and a solution so they are able to learn and thrive!

 Tips for Dealing with Tantrums